 The project takes the form of an immersive sound walk conducted in the Berlin neighbourhood Charlottenburg-Wilmersdorf.
-In the sound walk the artists introduce themselves and their work, explore their relationship to the neighborhood, discuss issues of art solidarity, but also their current artistic production.
-In this approach the sound walk communicates the neighborhood from multiple perspectives; it reveals micronarratives in urban city space, it creates an exchange between local residents and newcomers, and it considers the impact of historical and current migration and exile movements on the production of public spaces.
+In the sound walk the female artists introduce themselves and their work, explore their relationship to the neighborhood, discuss issues of art solidarity, but also their current artistic production.
+In this approach the sound walk communicates the neighborhood from multiple perspectives; it reveals micronarratives in urban city space, it creates an exchange between local residents and newcomers, and it considers the impact of historical and current migration and displacement on the production of public spaces.

 The project is part of the Draussenstadtprogramm “Stadt findet Kunst” funded by the Municipality Charlottenburg-Wilmersdorf Berlin.